XiaoChen1992/CPSCI-307/README.md

 ## Lecture Details

-**Lecture time**: Monday, Wednesday 2:30 PM - 3:45 PM at Christina A. Johnson Hall (CJ Hall) 305.
+**Lecture time**: Monday, Wednesday 2:30 PM - 3:45 PM at Christian A. Johnson Hall (CJ) 305.

 **Office Hours**: Monday, Wednesday 1:15 PM - 2:15 PM, Tuesday 10:00 AM - 11:00 AM, Thursday 10:00 AM - 12:00 PM or by appointment via email.
 You can meet me at my office (SCCT 2016) or via Zoom if needed.
 I encourage you to come to office hours if you have any questions or need help with your assignments, projects, or exam.

 **Email**: schen3@hamilton.edu
 Usually, I will respond to emails within 24 hours.

-## Course diescription
+## Course Description

-This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization) and advanced models (Multilayer Perceptron, Convolutional Neural Networks, Recurrent Neural Networks, Transformers) and thier allications.
+This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization) and advanced models (Convolutional Neural Networks, Recurrent Neural Networks, Transformers) and their applications.
 The course is project-based, emphasizing the application of these techniques to real-world datasets using the deep learning framework PyTorch.

 ## Learning Objectives